KDE/homerun/CONFIG_PLAN2.md

 # X Show available sources in SourceEditor

-# _ Add a new SourceEditor to TabContentEditor when selected
+# X Add a new SourceEditor to TabContentEditor when selected

-# _ Propagate new source to config file
+# X Propagate new source to config file

 # _ Add up|down buttons (or drag'n'drop) to SourceEditor